Drone regulations in France

 - Yellow: maximum altitude of 100 meters

-For all other areas, the maximum altitude of 150 meters applies.
+For all other surfaces, the maximum altitude of 150 meters applies.

-Distance to airports: You must always maintain a sufficient safety distance to airports.
-To large airports is a minimum distance of 10 kilometers.
+You always have to maintain a sufficient safety distance to airfields.
+To large airports, this means a minimum distance of 10 kilometers.

-No Fly Zones: A ban on drones is valid throughout the city of Paris.
-Even in other cities, you can only fly your drone on private property.
-Also, drones should not be used near nuclear power plants, military facilities, historical monuments and national parks.
-You can see the no-fly zones in the map linked below.
+A flight ban for drones is valid throughout the city of Paris.
+Even in other cities, you can only fly your drone on private property (with permission of the owner).
+In addition, drones should not be used near nuclear power plants, military facilities, historical monuments and national parks.
+You can see no-fly zones in the map linked above.

-Special regulations: Fully automatic flights (e.g., waypoints, points of interest) are permitted within a radius of 200 meters of the pilot, if the maximum altitude is 50 meters, you can regain control at any time, and the drone weighs no more than 2 kilograms.
+Fully automatic flights (e.g., waypoints, points of interest) are permitted within a radius of 200 meters of the pilot, if the maximum altitude is 50 meters, you can regain control at all times and the drone weighs no more than 2 kilograms.

-Requirements for commercial pilots: Commercial Copter pilots must meet several requirements in France.
-Among other things, you have to pass a theory and practical tests in French and obtain various permits.
+Commercial copter pilots must fulfill several conditions in France.
+Among other things, you have to pass theory and practical tests in French and obtain various permits.

-Frequency regulations: 100 mW for the 2.4 GHz frequency
+Frequency determinations: 100 mW for the 2.4 GHz frequency

 We have researched the listed drone regulations for France to the best of our knowledge.
 We can not guarantee the correctness of the information.
 If you want to be on the safe side, please contact the competent aviation authority.
 Alternatively, you can also ask the embassy in your country for further information about the regulations.
 Please leave us a comment when you receive news and/or gain experience with your copter in France!